- About ASCT

 In order to become a cytotechnologist, interested individuals must attend an accredited program in cytotechnology.
 Currently, there are 31 accredited programs in cytotechnology.
 Educational programs are either university or hospital-based and involve 1 or 2 years of instruction.
 All individuals must possess a baccalaureate degree upon completion of the program.
 Minimum academic requirements are 28 semester credits of combined biology and chemistry and 3 semester credits of mathematics or statistics.
 Additional pre-admission requirements may vary depending on each individual program.
 Upon successful completion of a program, graduates are eligible to take the ASCP Board of Registry certification exam.
 Individuals interested in becoming supervisors, lab managers and educators may also wish to pursue ASCP certification of Specialist in Cytotechnology.

-A minimum requirement of a baccalaureate degree or higher and three years' experience, a master's degree and four years' experience, or a doctorate degree and three years' experience is required.
+A minimum requirement of a baccalaureate degree or higher and three years' experience is required.

 International Cytotechnologist’s Requirements for US Employment